 Bleeding is common in all surgeries so that we can expect blood loss as a common complication.
 However, abnormal bleeding can create a decline in your blood pressure and can lead to deadly results.
 Generally, blood loss will happen while the surgery is going on, but it also can occur internally after the surgery.

 Seroma occurs when your blood pools beneath the surface of the skin.
 It results in swelling and pain.
-It resembles a large blister and it is the most common complication of a tummy tuck.
+It resembles a large blister and is the most common complication of a tummy tuck.
 Seromas can turn infectious so they must be drained out with a needle, although there are chances of recurrence.